Asbestos Removal in Sydney

 When do you need to inspect a building for asbestos?

-If your family can access old and disintegrated insulation, you need to inspect your building for asbestos.
+If your family can access old and disintegrated insulation and roofing, you need to inspect your building for asbestos.
 Carrying out the process of asbestos identification and removal can also be done if you are remodeling or demolishing a building.
 You can also carry out the inspection process if you have caused any kind of disturbance to a material that may contain asbestos.
 This is because asbestos can be a huge risk if it is disturbed, weathered or damaged.
 However, you should not carry out the process on your own and you must contact a professional asbestos removal company.

 Is asbestos banned in Sydney, Australia?